DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 The Dan Harmon Story Circle is a method for organizing a script created by Dan Harmon (Community and Rick and Morty).
 It consists of eight beats that serve as signposts for your story while bringing the protagonist’s journey full circle.

 The Story Circle is extremely streamlined and is a great way to get started on an idea.
-Given Dan Harmon’s career of success in TV, it isn’t surprising that the Story Circle is easily applicable to episodic content.
+Given Dan Harmon’s career of success in TV, it isn’t surprising that the Story Circle easily applies to episodic content.

 If you’re aware of Joseph Campbell’s Hero’s Journey, the Story Circle format will appear very familiar.
 If not, that’s okay too.
 The eight beats of Dan Harmon’s Story Circle are as follows;